 Planning a trip by bike

-Most cyclists want a direct route, but would prefer not to share a busy arterial road with fast-moving traffic.
-Here are two online services which will suggest how to get from here to there by bike.
+Most cyclists want a direct route, but may not want to mix it up with busy traffic.
+Here are online services which will suggest how to get from here to there by bike.
 Please be aware that the route plans are suggestions - you may want to choose other streets based on the traffic conditions you encounter.

 TriMet's Map Trip Planner